Optimized Quantum Networks: Memory and entanglement optimization protocols

 \subsubsection{Bell-type construction}

-A trivial solution for full pairwise connectivity consists in simply providing Bell pairs between all the nodes of the network, as shown in Fig. (\ref{fig:Fullconec_picture}.a).
+A trivial solution for full pairwise connectivity consists in simply providing a tensor product of all possible Bell pairs between the nodes of the network, as shown in Fig. (\ref{fig:Fullconec_picture}.a).
 In order to achieve full pairwise connectivity, one requires $2\sum_{i=1}^{n} (n-i)=n(n-1)$ total number of qubits stored by the $n$ nodes of the network.
 We recall that we are considering a top-down network approach, where the network entangled state is provided --and stored-- before each request is demanded.
 Therefore, providing all possible Bell states, and keeping in each request the ones demanded, is not the best strategy in general.
 We refer to Sec. \ref{Sec:performanceclustering} for an analysis under different assumptions.